 - Practice before the actual event.
 SERIOUSLY!
 Kids know this stuff because they practice socially.
 Adults are silly enough to try things for the first time under work pressure.

-- Be 10 to 30 feet from your “wifi” basestation and in a direct line of sight with no large appliances, or other metal objects in between you and the wifi basestation (unless your computer is plugged into a large phone wire thingy, then you’re fine.)
+- Be 10 to 30 feet from your wireless base station and in a direct line of sight with no large appliances, or other metal objects, in between you and the wireless base station.
+Ideally, plug your computer into a hardwired Ethernet cored (the large phone wire thingy).

 - Designate a “chaperone.”
-Each teleconference call needs a person on each end for the entire call who can reestablish the call, and sign into accounts & software being used.
+Each teleconference call needs a person on each end of the call.
+They need to stay for the entire event and be able to reestablish the call, sign into accounts, install software and restart the computer.

 - Have a “back channel.”
-Each call needs to have an additional, low bandwidth, way to be in contact with callers if calls drop or technology fails.
-Google text chat, Skype text chat, or cell phone text messages.
+Each call needs to have an additional way to be in contact with callers if calls drop or technology fails.
+Good choices are google text chat, Skype text chat, or cell phone numbers.

 - Mute your mic unless you are talking.